 No, it only affects gambling operations where the bet exceeds 5 million pesos and the money stems from illegal sources.
 The average bettor will never have to worry about Republic Act 10927, only the high rollers who bet over 5 million pesos might ever have to deal with this act.
 Even if your bet does get flagged there should be no problem if you can show that the funds did not come from illegal sources.

 MegaSportWorld (MSW) is the domestic sportsbook in the Philippines and they offer lines on many international sports including basketball, soccer, boxing, cricket and more.
-They currently only offer sports betting to residents and tourist inside the Philippines.
-Players can call in bets over the telephone or must physically walk into an MSW bet shop and place a bet.
-Domestic online betting from a Philippine-based sportsbook or casino is still illegal to residents of the Philippines.
-Most sportsbooks have a maximum bet limit.
-MSW doesn’t post that information so they either don’t have a limit or it is just not a big enough issue that they have to advertise it.
-Philippine legal online sports betting is available through offshore licensed and regulated sites.
+They currently only offer sports betting to residents and tourists inside the Philippines.
+Players can call in bets over the telephone, physically walk into an MSW bet shop and place a bet, or bet online.
+However, online MSW betting is 21+ and limited only to so-called VIP gamblers, so most residents can’t participate.
+Luckily, expansive and all-inclusive Philippine legal online sports betting is available through offshore licensed and regulated sites.
 For our readers looking to bet on horse racing, check out our detailed guide on Philippine legal horse race betting.

 Does R. A. 10927 Make Online Sports Betting Illegal In The Philippines?